-AIOH currently has three accredited courses delivering Masters programs in Occupational Hygiene as follows:
+Currently the AIOH has three accredited post graduate university courses delivering Masters Programs in Occupational Hygiene.

-- Edith Cowan University: Master of Hygiene and Toxicology (2012 and later graduates)
+Edith Cowan University: Master of Occupational Hygiene and Toxicology (2012 and later graduates)

 Aims to develop professionals in the field of occupational and environmental hygiene.
 In particular, this coursework Masters aims to develop the skills of identification, evaluation and control of workplace hazards that may adversely impact on the health of workers and/or the local community.